Websoft9Archive/ansible-ghost/docs/solution-more.md

 ## Binding Domain

-When there is only one website on the server, you can visit the website without binding domain.
+When there is only one website on the server, you can access the website without binding domain.
 While considering the server security and subsequent maintenance, it would better to **Bind Domain**.

 Taking one website as an example, steps for binding domain are as follows:

-1. Ensure that domain name resolution has taken effect.
+1. ensure that domain name resolution has taken effect;
-2. Use SFTP to connect your Cloud server, modify the domain name into yours in the [Nginx vhost configuration file](/stack-components.md#nginx).
-(This is the necessary step for using domain.)
+2. use SFTP to connect your Cloud server, modify the domain name into yours in the [Nginx vhost configuration file](/stack-components.md#nginx); (This is the necessary step for using domain.)
    ```
     listen 80;
     server_name ghost.yourdomain.com;
    ```

-3. Use SFTP to connect the server, modify the URL domain address into yours in [Ghost configuration file](/stack-components.md#ghost).
+3. use SFTP to connect the server, modify the URL domain address into yours in [Ghost configuration file](/stack-components.md#ghost);
    ```
    {
    "url": "http://ghost.yourdomain.com",